 Possibly the world’s largest fair and easily one of the best festivals in Germany, the annual Oktoberfest in Munich is visited by over six million visitors from all over the world.
 Visitors come to drink beer, eat sausage and join together in spontaneous outbursts of traditional songs.

-If you’re thinking of attending, it’s advisable to gather some helpful hints about logistics and accommodations.
+If you’re thinking of attending, it’s advisable to gather some helpful hints about logistics and accommodations for Oktoberfest.
 For starters, public transport is safe and runs as late as 1am (and later on Friday and Saturday nights).
 The official festivities end at 11pm each evening of the festival, so it’s easy to get back to your hotel, regardless of the location of your lodgings in the city.

 Some advisable options include the Hotel Bavaria, which has been completely renovated and now combines modern rooms with affordable rates and an ideal location.